mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

         content=types.Content(parts=[types.Part(text="State updated.")])
         # ... other event fields ...
     )

     # 2. Yield the event to the Runner for processing & commit
     yield event_with_state_change
     # <<<<<<<<<<<< EXECUTION PAUSES HERE >>>>>>>>>>>>

     # <<<<<<<<<<<< RUNNER PROCESSES & COMMITS THE EVENT >>>>>>>>>>>>

     # 3. Resume execution ONLY after Runner is done processing the above event.
     # Now, the state committed by the Runner is reliably reflected.
     # Subsequent code can safely assume the change from the yielded event happened.
     val = ctx.session.state['field_1']
     # here `val` is guaranteed to be "value_2" (assuming Runner committed successfully)
     print(f"Resumed execution.
 Value of field_1 is now: {val}")

     # ... subsequent code continues ...
     # Maybe yield another event later...
     ```

+=== "Go"

+    ```go
+    // Simplified view of logic inside Agent.Run, callbacks, or tools

+    // ... previous code runs based on current state ...

+    // 1.
+Determine a change or output is needed, construct the event
+    // Example: Updating state
+    updateData := map[string]interface{}{"field_1": "value_2"}
+    eventWithStateChange := &Event{
+        Author: self.Name(),
+        Actions: &EventActions{StateDelta: updateData},
+        Content: genai.NewContentFromText("State updated.", "model"),
+        // ... other event fields ...
+    }

+    // 2.
+Yield the event to the Runner for processing & commit
+    // In Go, this is done by sending the event to a channel. eventsChan <- eventWithStateChange
+    // <<<<<<<<<<<< EXECUTION PAUSES HERE (conceptually) >>>>>>>>>>>>
+    // The Runner on the other side of the channel will receive and process the event.
+    // The agent's goroutine might continue, but the logical flow waits for the next input or step.

+    // <<<<<<<<<<<< RUNNER PROCESSES & COMMITS THE EVENT >>>>>>>>>>>>

+    // 3.
+Resume execution ONLY after Runner is done processing the above event.
+    // In a real Go implementation, this would likely be handled by the agent receiving
+    // a new RunRequest or context indicating the next step.
+The updated state
+    // would be part of the session object in that new request.
+    // For this conceptual example, we'll just check the state. val := ctx.State.Get("field_1")
+    // here `val` is guaranteed to be "value_2" because the Runner would have
+    // updated the session state before calling the agent again. fmt.Printf("Resumed execution.
+Value of field_1 is now: %v\n", val)

+    // ... subsequent code continues ...
+    // Maybe send another event to the channel later...
+    ```

 === "Java"